dsrvlabs/vatz/docs/workflow.md

-# Vatz workflow
+# VATZ workflow

-## 1. contribution guide.
+## 1. Contribution guide.
-Please, follow the contribution guide if you have any PR that you would like to contribute.
+Please adhere to the guidelines outlined in the [Contribution guide](contributing.md), if you have a pull request (PR) that you wish to contribute

-## 2. PR raised
+## 2. Pull request
-When PR is raised, there are 2 steps that must passed prior to review
+Upon submission of the pull request (PR), it is imperative to successfully complete two preliminary steps before the review process commences.

 <img alt="steps" src="https://github.com/dsrvlabs/vatz/assets/6308023/806550b0-4449-4af7-8403-5850f55ceef3">